MehSalhi/ARN-Labos/ARN-Labo03_Mbayo_Salhi_Report.md

 > The associated notebook for this experiment is 'MaleFemale-model_selection.ipynb'

 ## Number of observations
-Our dataset consist of audio samples of vowels pronounced by men and women.
+Our dataset consists of audio samples of vowels pronounced by men and women.
 For this part, we have treated 36 values for each class (men and women).
 We then computed 13 MFCCs for each sample.

 ![Boxplot of the MFCCs for men and women](figures/ARN-L3-MFCC-Men-Women.png)

 ## Features to train the model
-As we can see on the precedent diagram, there are some mfccs that are better than other to classify our dataset.
-For exemple, the mfcc number 9 is quiet different between male and female voices.
-However, we can see as well that some of their values are overlapping.
+As we can see on the precedent box plot, there are some mfccs that are better than others to classify our dataset.
+For example, the mfcc number 9 is quiet different between male and female voices.
+However, we can see as well that there is still an overlap.
-As none of the mfccs seemed sufficient in itself or in combination with some other, we chose to use the whole dataset in order to get classification as accurate as possible.
+As none of the mfccs seemed sufficient in itself or in combination with some others, we chose to use the 13 mfccs in order to get classification as accurate as possible.

 ## Procedure for model selection
 The very first step after getting the dataset is to normalize and label it.
-We chose to use the tanh function for this part, as it was easy for two classes to put the value 1 for the first and -1 for the second.
+We chose to use the tanh function for this part, because after running some tests the sigmoid was kind of stuck at an error of 0.25, which was significantly higer than the hyperbolic tangent.
+We didn't really see a learning phase with the logistic function.
-As tanh output value between minus one and plus one, we got better learning curves than with sigmoïdal, which give an output between zero and one.
+As tanh outputs value between minus one and one, we thought it would make sense to output 1 if the observation is classified as a man or -1 if the model thinks it's a female.
 Then, in order to choose the best parameters for our model, we tried at first the basis value of 0.001 for the learning rate, 0.5 for the momentum and 50 epochs.
 After observing the results, we adjusted our parameters.
-Those steps where repeated several times in order to narrow our results.
+Those steps where repeated several times in order to narrow our results and reduce the oscillation.
-When we obtained a satisfying curve for the training and test sets, we generated the confusion matrix to verify that our datas were indeed well classified.
+When we obtained a satisfying curve for the training and test sets, we generated the confusion matrix to verify that our data were indeed well classified.

 ![Exploring the number of neurons](figures/ARN-L3-ExploringNeuron-Men-Women.png)